 We tend to label the South Island of New Zealand as the hiker’s paradise and the North Island as its cultural heartland.
-There is however, one national park in the north that possesses both of these qualities in abundance, Tongariro National Park.
-Not only is it New Zealand’s oldest national park but it also has UNESCO dual World Heritage status.
+There is however, one national park in the north that possesses both of these qualities in abundance – Tongariro National Park.
+Not only is it New Zealand’s oldest national park, it also has UNESCO dual World Heritage status.
 Praised for both its natural and cultural significance, it was actually the first place in the world to receive cultural World Heritage status!

-The Tongariro Crossing is a one way hike that stretches for 19.4 km (12 miles) taking in the very best views of the active volcanoes Mt Tongariro and Mt Ngauruhoe (Mount Doom).
+The most well-known Tongariro National Park hike is the Tongariro Crossing.
+It is a one-way hike that stretches for 19.4 km (12 miles) taking in the very best views of the active volcanoes Mt Tongariro and Mt Ngauruhoe.
 The starting point is the Mangatepopo carpark and the end point is Ketetahi carpark.
 It’s a well-marked track that takes in stunning scenery and hotspots like Soda Springs, Red Crater (the highest point on your walk), Emerald Lake and Blue Lake.
 It’s an intermediate level hike with nothing technical to it and can be achieved by most active people with a can-do attitude!
 This otherworldly hike usually takes just under eight hours to complete.

 Starting from Mangatepopo Road, the first leg of your journey takes you up to Soda Springs.
 You’ll follow the Mangatepopo Stream around the edge of an old lava flow.
 From Soda Springs, you’ll climb Devil's Staircase, a challenging ascent from 1,400 to 1,600 metres (4,593 to 5,249 feet) above sea level.
 Make sure to look up from your feet to see if you can spot the mesmerising volcanic cone of Mt Taranaki in the distance.